 While not required, it is strongly recommended to create DHCP reservations (or another effectively “static” IP address) for your Kasa devices when using this integration, particularly if you have more than one Kasa device on your network.
 Consult your home networking equipment documentation to learn how to do this in your particular setup if you are unsure.

 As of platform 2.3.3, the Kasa integration is a built-in Hubitat app.
 Users of the previous community integration may continue using it as-is, or they may migrate to the built-in offering manually.
-We suggest the built-in app.
 You must use one app or the other; both apps cannot be used for the same device at the same time.
+(We thank the community developer for his work on both integrations!)